kdeng00/Icarus/README.md

 ## Getting started
 There are several things that need to be completed to properly setup and secure the API.
 1. Create public and private keys
-2. Auth0 API configuration (Pending removal)
-3. API filesystem paths
+2. API filesystem paths
-4. Database connection string
+3. Database connection string
-5. Migrations
+4. Migrations

 ### Creating public and private keys